kstenerud/concise-encoding/ce-structure.md

 ### Problematic Values

 It's best to think ahead about types and values that might be problematic on the various platforms your application runs on.
 In some cases, switching to a different type might be enough.
 In others, a schema limitation might be the better approach, or a common configuration across all codecs to conform to the same [limits](#security-and-limits).
-Regardless, applications **SHOULD** always take problematic values and their mitigations into account during the design phase to ensure a uniform (and thus unexploitable) response.
+Regardless, applications **SHOULD** always take problematic values and their mitigations into account during the design phase to ensure uniform (and thus unexploitable) behavior in all parts of an application.

  * The Concise Encoding integer type can store the value `-0`, but most platform integer types cannot.
 The recommended approach is to convert to a float type if possible, or reject the document.
  * Platforms might not be able to handle the NUL character in strings.
 Please see the [NUL](#nul) section for how to deal with this.